From quality ingredients to expertly crafted recipes, our food and beverages satisfy your taste for distinctive dining.

 Example meal

-This meal is designed to be easy to digest for passengers with gastrointestinal ailments.
+Meal prepared for passengers requiring a soft-consistency and easily digestible meal.
 It contains no strongly flavored or deep-fried foods, black pepper, chili powder or other items that cause gastric irritation.

 Example meal

-This meal is designed for passengers on a gluten-free diet.
+Meal prepared for passengers requesting a meal without gluten-containing ingredients.
 No wheat, rye, oats, barley, triticale, kamut, spelt, flour, starch and semolina.

 * Not suitable for those who are allergic to wheat flour.